-- Verbal attack – demeaning comments, incendiary remarks, gang-ups and gossips, insults and cuss words.
+- Verbal abuse – demeaning comments, inappropriate remarks, gossip, direct insults, and curse words.

 - Physical attack – bodily harm, property harm, infliction of all sorts

-- Personal threat – to life, to that of loved ones, or safety outside work
+- Personal threat – threats about the safety of one’s life and his or her loved ones, or one’s general safety outside of work

 - Dwindling confidence and vulnerability